larsonjj/generator-yeogurt/README.md

 Now you can run:

-- `grunt` for building a production version of your site.
+- `grunt` for testing and building a production version of your site.
 - `grunt serve` for previewing your site/app on a development server.
-- `grunt serve:dist` for previewing a built version of your site/app.
+- `grunt serve:dist` for previewing a production version of your site/app.

 You can learn more about what tasks are available in the [grunt tasks](#grunt-workflow) section.

 > IMPORTANT: SVN users should run the `svn-init.sh` (Linux, OSX) or `svn-init.bat` (Window) script in order to correctly setup ignores for your project.
 These scripts will be located in the root of your project folder.
 It is recommended that you do this before committing any code.

 Congratulations!
-You should now have successfully created a Yeogurt project and be ready to start building out your site/app.
+You should now have successfully created a Yeogurt project and are ready to start building out your site/app.

 ## Features